 What is global-priorities-relevant research?

-On this page we link to and discuss on answers to the questions, Which research is most impactful?
+On this page we link to and discuss some takes on answers to the questions, Which research is most impactful?
 Which research should be prioritized?

 At The Unjournal, we are open to various approaches to the issues of "what is the most impactful research"?
 Perhaps looking at some of the research, we have already evaluated and research we are prioritizing (public link coming soon) will give you some insights.
 However, it seems fair that we should give at least one candidate description or definition.